-- 2. A student shall establish candidacy within three (3) years of admission to the Ph.D. program.
-The maximum allowable time for completion of requirements for the Ph.D. degree is six (6) years from admission to the graduate program.
+- 2. A student shall establish candidacy within three (3) years of admission to the PhD program.
+The maximum allowable time for completion of requirements for the PhD degree is six (6) years from admission to the graduate program.
 Students who do not finish within the specified time must file a written request with the Graduate Committee to be allowed to continue in the graduate program. - 3.
 At least 90 credit hours are required.
 At least one-third of the total credit hours used to satisfy degree requirements must be earned while registered for doctoral study in continuous residence on the Purdue campus where the degree is to be granted.
-A master's degree or professional doctoral from any accredited institution may be considered to contribute up to 30 credit hours toward satisfaying this requirement at the discretion of the student's graduate program. - 4.
+A master's degree or professional doctoral from any accredited institution may be considered to contribute up to 30 credit hours toward satisfying this requirement at the discretion of the student's graduate program. - 4.
 Maximum credit loads (academic course credit and research credit) are established by the University Graduate School.
-A normal, full-time load for a graduate student is 9 to 18 credit hours per semester (9 credits during the summer).
+Graduate registration should reflect the student's academic activity as accurately as possible.
+In fulfilling degree requirements, a normal, full-time load for a graduate student is a minimum of 8 to a maximum of 18 credit hours per semester; 15 for those who are awarded a TA (minimum of 6 to a maximum of 9 credits during the summer).
 Students holding research assistantships must register for research credit each semester. - 5.
 A student pursuing a doctoral program is expected to maintain a minimum cumulative GPA of 3.0/4.0.
 Failure to do so will result in the student being identified as "LOW" in academic standing by the University Graduate School.
 Students so identified will not be awarded a degree.
 Further, a student remaining in "LOW" academic standing for three (3) consecutive semesters will be asked to leave the program. - 6.
-All doctoral students are required to register for two (2) semesters of EAS 691 and write a brief summary of at least seven (7) seminars attended per semester.
-They must also present a departmental seminar in the final year of their Ph.D. program.
+All doctoral students are required to register for two (2) semesters of EAPS 691 and write a brief summary of at least seven (7) seminars attended per semester.
+They must also present a departmental seminar in the final year of their PhD program.
+This seminar should not be the thesis defense talk, but an hour long seminar for a general audience, structured as a talk one would give when interviewing for a post-doc or faculty position.
 The oral defense listed in #7 does not fulfill this requirement. - 7.
-It is required that each doctoral student present a seminar on their research to the faculty, graduate students, and other interested individuals.
-This seminar is usually presented at the time of completion of the dissertation research and during the final oral exam.

-8. Research in absentia is allowed after establishment of candidacy, subject to approval by the Advisory Committee.
+It is required that each doctoral student will present an oral defense, based on their research, to the faculty, graduate students, and other interested individuals - 8.
+Research in absentia is allowed after establishment of candidacy, subject to approval by the Advisory Committee.